Seeing Isn’t Believing

 The issue arises because of the wide access people have to information, given today’s internet community.
-Two things which need to be considered are ‘confirmation bias’ and the enormous, freely available amount of information online.
+Two things that need to be considered are ‘confirmation bias’ and the enormous, freely available amount of information online.

 Confirmation bias is a subconscious practice that all people employ when they search for information that will confirm an impression that they have.
 In other words, the process is to formulate an idea, for example ‘that natural IVF is better than stimulated IVF’, and then search the internet for articles that confirm this impression.
 This process is an unavoidable consequence of how the human brain works.
 The best way to counteract this process is to be aware of the fact that decisions may be made based upon a false prediction which in turn creates biased data collection.